-A frame which consists of a column and a rafter assembled with haunch and apex brackets to form a portal frame.
-Knee and Apex braces are optional.
+A frame which consists of a Column and a Rafter assembled with Haunch Bracket and Apex Bracket to form a portal frame.

 Rafter

 A C-Purlin member to support the roof purlin fixed to the top of a column with a haunch bracket and fixed to the other rafter with an apex bracket.